kaboc/pot/packages/pottery/README.md

     return Pottery(
       pots: { ... },
       builder: (context) {
-        // It is not possible to use the BuildContext passed to
+        // The BuildContext passed to this callback
-        // this callback to call grab extension methods on. final count = context.grab<int>(counterNotifierPot());
+        // cannot be used for grab extension methods. final count = counterNotifierPot().grab(context);
       },
     )
   }